mbarbosa30/x4llet/replit.md

 3. **Facilitator Submission** (Receiver claims):
    - Receiver scans Authorization QR (can be done offline, submitted when online)
    - Facilitator validates signature, checks expiration and nonce uniqueness
-   - Facilitator submits `receiveWithAuthorization(from, to, value, validAfter, validBefore, nonce, v, r, s)` to USDC contract
+   - Facilitator submits `transferWithAuthorization(from, to, value, validAfter, validBefore, nonce, v, r, s)` to USDC contract
    - Facilitator pays gas fees in native tokens (CELO or ETH)
    - Transaction executes atomically - funds transfer only if signature is valid